Posted on |

 Benefits to a virtual education

 Time and time again, virtual education is being proven to be effective and long lasting.
 Here are some key benefits from a virtual education:

-- Improved Access to Education: According to a report by the World Economic Forum, online education has the potential to provide access to education to people who might not have been able to access it before.
+- Improved Access to Education: According to a report by the World Economic Forum, online education has the potential to provide access to education to people who might not have been able to access it before; whether due to physical limitations or geographical distances.
 The report suggests that virtual learning can help to bridge the gap in education for people in remote or underserved areas.
 In fact, research shows that students who use online learning tools tend to be more motivated and engaged in their studies.

 - Improved Learning Outcomes: A study conducted by the Department of Education in the United States found that students who took online courses performed better on average than students who took traditional face-to-face courses.
 The study found that students who took online courses had better retention rates and learned more than their counterparts in traditional classrooms.